yuhe0601/yuhe0601.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am **Yuhe Zhang**, an Associate Professor at Northwest University and a PhD supervisor.
-I obtained a Bachelor’s degree in Software Engineering and a PhD in Computer Science from Northwest University (NWU).
+I am **Yuhe Zhang**, an Associate Professor and a PhD supervisor at Northwest University(NWU).
+I obtained a Bachelor’s degree in Software Engineering and a PhD in Computer Science from NWU.
 I visited Professor Daniel Cohen-Or’s lab in Israel in 2022.

-My research lies in 3D vision, with a focus on point cloud processing, 3D shape generation, and digital restoration of cultural heritage.
-Recently, I have developed a particular interest in 3D shape editing methods.
+My research centres on 3D vision, with particular emphasis on point cloud processing, 3D shape generation, and the digital restoration of cultural heritage.
+More recently, I have developed a keen interest in 3D shape editing methods.

-<span style="color: #B330B3;">Recently, I have developed a growing interest in applying AI to regional and country studies, in collaboration with Prof. Xiangrong Zhang from Northwest University. </span>
+<span style="color: #B330B3;">In parallel, I have begun to explore the application of AI to regional and country studies, in collaboration with Prof. Xiangrong Zhang at Northwest University.</span>

 My current research focuses on:
 - Text- and image-guided 3D shape editing
 - 3D shape synthesis based on 3D Gaussian Splatting
 - Generative methods for 3D animation
+- AI for Regional and Country Studies

 <span style="color: #B330B3;">We are continuously seeking motivated undergraduate and master’s students, and warmly welcome applications to join our research group.</span>